paquettg/leaguewrap/README.md

 Attach Static Data
 ------------------

-Some requests come with static IDs referencing data in the static api.
+Some requests come with static IDs referencing data in the static API.
 To do this you need to get the original data, extract the ID and follow up with a call to the static API.
-We make this entire process much simpler and optimize the amount of api requests that we do for all the data to reduce bandwidth and request.
+We make this entire process much simpler and optimize the amount of API requests that we do for all the data to reduce bandwidth and request.
 The extra static requests do not count towards your request limit so, in that regard, this does not effect the amount of requests you can do in a certain amount of time, it just takes time.

 ```php
 use LeagueWrap\Api;